 Even though there is a significant Latin American, Caribbean and Portuguese community is Corso Italia, this neighbourhood is known as Toronto’s second Little Italy after Little Italy on College Street.

 For the most part, this area is largely inhabited by working class Portuguese the more you go west, though its not so Portuguese that you would feel uncomfortable if you didn’t have that Portuguese connection.
-Regardless, delicious food is close by.
-It will not be hard to find a tasty Portuguese custard tart in these parts.
+That said, it will not be hard to find a tasty Portuguese custard tart in these parts.

-It’s not a neighbourhood where condos are going up in all directions and the yoga and coffee shops are popping up like dandy lions in Spring.
+It’s not a neighbourhood where condos are popping up like dandy lions in Spring.
 No, it already has an established main street with some new condos sprinkled in, and some established businesses that cater to the Italian in all of us.
 It is not hard to find a good espresso and gelato around here.